Recycling rules for Newcastle upon Tyne

 - • Aerosol cans are recyclable

-Based on Newcastle upon Tyne published guidance.
-Always check your council's website for the latest rules.
+Source: Newcastle upon Tyne council website.
+Check your council's site for the latest updates.

 Get free reminders the night before your bins go out.